AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-free.md

 ---
 # Free shipping

-_Free shipping_ is one of the most effective promotions you can offer.
+_Free shipping_ is one of the most effective promotions that you can offer.
 It can be based on a minimum purchase, or set up as a [cart price rule](../merchandising-promotions/price-rules-cart.md) that is applied when a set of conditions is met.
 If both apply to the same order, the configuration setting takes precedence over the cart rule.

 >[!NOTE]
 >